geographiclib/geographiclib-doc/source/doc/triaxial.rst

 error when the coefficient of :math:`q` is positive; in this case, the polynomial in :math:`1/q` should be solved instead.
-Even so, the solution may be subject to unacceptable roundoff error; it may be refined by using as the startig point, :math:`q_0`, for Newton's method.
+Even so, the solution may be subject to unacceptable roundoff error; it may be refined by using as the starting point, :math:`q_0`, for Newton's method.
 If :math:`g(q_0) < 0`, then :math:`q_1` should be replaced by
 :math:`\max(q_1, q_{\mathrm{min}})`.
 Typically only 3--4 iterations
 are needed to refine the solution.